Society handbooks

 - Rapier Combat - Version for commentary approved November 2025

-- Feb 20 thru March 30: Updates to the handbook will be developed based on the commentary.
+- March 25 through May 25: Thrown Weapons Handbook open for commentary.
+This version was approved by the BoD for commentary for 2 months.
+Updates to the handbook will be developed based on the commentary.

-- Target Archery - In progress, expected early 2026
+- Target Archery - In progress, expected late 2026

-- Siege Engines - In progress, expected spring/summer 2026
+- Siege Engines - In progress, expected late 2026

-- Youth Combat - In progress, expected spring/summer 2026
+- Youth Combat - In progress, expected late 2026

 FAQs on the rules, modernization project, and quick starts